aandergr/kspalculator/README.md

 Do we have any preferences?
 Yes we do.
 We're building a lander utilizing LT-05 Micro Landing Struts, which are quite bad, so it would be nice to prefer engines which have a short length.
 Thus, we add `--length` flag to kspalculator invocation.
 Additionally, our Payload has radial size *small*, so it would be cool if the propulsion system also had this radius.
 We add `-R small`.
+Note that adding preferences does *not* prevent the listing of solutions which do not meet these preferences, i.e. adding preferences always leads to more output.

 Doing so, we get:
 ```